nhh1501/SynthText-vietnamese/README.md

 ```
 python visualize_results.py
 ```
-### Pre-generated Dataset
-A dataset with approximately 800000 synthetic scene-text images generated with this code can be found [here](http://www.robots.ox.ac.uk/~vgg/data/scenetext/).

 ### Adding New Images
 Segmentation and depth-maps are required to use new images as background.
-Sample scripts for obtaining these are available [here](https://github.com/ankush-me/SynthText/tree/master/prep_scripts).
+Sample scripts for obtaining these are available in `prep_scripts` .

-* `predict_depth.m` MATLAB script to regress a depth mask for a given RGB image; uses the network of [Liu etal.](https://bitbucket.org/fayao/dcnf-fcsp/) However, more recent works (e.g., [this](https://github.com/iro-cp/FCRN-DepthPrediction)) might give better results.
+* `depth/predict.py` to regress a depth mask for a given RGB image; uses the network of [Junjie Hu etal.](https://github.com/JunjH/Revisiting_Single_Depth_Estimation/).
-* `run_ucm.m` and `floodFill.py` for getting segmentation masks using [gPb-UCM](https://github.com/jponttuset/mcg).
+* `seg.py` for getting segmentation masks using SLIC.

-For an explanation of the fields in `dset.h5` (e.g.: `seg`,`area`,`label`), please check this [comment](https://github.com/ankush-me/SynthText/issues/5#issuecomment-274490044).
+You can use other ways to get depth mask and segmentation masks

 ### Pre-processed Background Images
 The 8,000 background images used in the paper, along with their segmentation and depth masks, have been uploaded here: